The Top 10 Indoor Cycling Platforms and Apps to Get You Through the Winter

 Free Trial: Yes, 14 days

 Rouvy brings world-famous rides right into your pain cave.
 Rouvy differs from Zwift in that its focus is to bring real courses to life via augmented reality.
-Basically, Rouvy is focused more on making you feel like you’re on an actual road as opposed to an animated game like Zwift.
 Triathletes will especially like that Rouvy offers a tour of the Ironman World Championship bike course in Kona, Hawaii.
 Whether you’ve been there before or hope to get there one day, now you too can experience the magic of the Big Island from home.
+Rouvy now offers OmniMode, which allows riders on certain courses to pan their view 360 degrees to truly take in the virtual world in which you’re riding.

 Free Trial: No, but 30-day money back guarantee

 TrainerRoad markets itself as the “Number One Cycling App for Getting Faster.”
 It’s hard to argue with that.
-TrainerRoad is definitely more of a solo-focused workout app than it is a community of cyclists like on Zwift or any of these other virtual world apps.
+TrainerRoad is more a solo-focused workout app than it is a community of cyclists like on Zwift or other virtual world apps.

 TrainerRoad offers more than 100 million (yes, million) workouts, some of which can even be adapted for outdoor riding via a Garmin or Wahoo bike computer.
 This is part of the reason TrainerRoad is a bit more expensive.
 Its expansive library of workouts and the fact that they can be adapted outside for outside use make it a much more complete coaching and workout platform than the rest on this list.
-Plus, with TrainerRoad’s Adaptive Training, an AI-based intelligent personalized coaching feature, you hypothetically don’t need to take an FTP or any other fitness-based test while using TrainerRoad because the software calculates your current fitness metrics for you from your recent other works (no more FTP tests, you say?
-Count us in.).
+Plus, with TrainerRoad’s Adaptive Training, an AI-based intelligent personalized coaching feature, you hypothetically don’t need to take an FTP or any other fitness-based test while using TrainerRoad because the software calculates your current fitness metrics for you from your recent other workouts.
+(No more FTP tests, you say?
+Count us in.)
+Adaptive Training is also marketed as personalized training, as TrainerRoad will prescribe specific sessions and goals for you (which you can later adjust) based on the data it collects via Adaptive Training.
+No coach?
+No problem.

 For just about five bucks more than many of the other indoor cycling platforms here, it’s a solid value if you need training advice.
 The only thing missing here is the sense of community offered by a more interactive indoor riding platform.Section divider